Leading Practices Frequently Asked Questions

 At each stage, the applicant will receive a status email.

-The application process will take up to 90 days to receive a decision letter.
+The application process will take up to 90 days to receive a final decision letter.
 If the application is accepted as a leading practice, it will be published in HSO Leading Practices Library.
+For any questions, please contact the Leading Practices Associate.